-- The protein sparing modified fast (PSMF) provides adequate levels of protein to support lean muscle mass while restricting energy from carbohydrates and fat.
+- The protein-sparing modified fast (PSMF) provides adequate of protein to support lean muscle mass while restricting energy from carbohydrates and fat.

-- Protein intakes vary widely depending on the goals and the level of energy restriction between.
+- Protein intakes vary widely depending on the goals and the level of energy restriction.

 - Providing adequate nutrients, ideally from whole foods, is critical to long-term weight loss and maintenance.